Transfer of Credit

 taken abroad for the IR language requirement.
 Courses taken at Tufts

 and Non-Tufts Programs must be approved by the IR Program in order

 to be used to fulfill IR requirements.
-The transfer credit process
+For complete details on

 The IR Program will be cautious in allowing transfer credits to